getsentry/integration-platform-example/docs/installation.md

 6. Uninstalled example from 'Bahringer LLC'
 ```

-1. The authorization comes from verifying the request signature with the shared
+1. The authorization comes from verifying the request signature with the shared secret
    - [Python Signature Verification](../backend-py/src/api/middleware/verify_sentry_signature.py)
    - [TypeScript Signature Verification](../backend-ts/src/api/middleware/verifySentrySignature.ts)
 2. The `installation.created` webhook is fine to ignore since we have set up a custom endpoint to which our Redirect URL's form submits: